-For the calculation of the percent reduction, the area under the 10% Test Curve for each season that violates both portions of the standard (Section 2.2.2) is computed and then compared to the area under the Theoretical Capacity Curve, Figure 4.
+For the calculation of the percent reduction, the area under the 10% Test Curve for each violating season (Section 2.2.2) is computed and then compared to the area under the Theoretical Capacity Curve, Figure 4.
 The necessary percent reduction based on the observed data for each season is then calculated using the equation below.
 This method of calculating the percent reduction allows the data set to be compared to both portions of the water quality standard at the same time.
 Thus, the calculated percent reduction represents the reduction needed in order for the data set to meet both portions of the water quality standard.